A manual tile cutter is an essential home renovation tool. Join us as we review and evaluate the best manual tile cutter for beginner’s home use.

 Differences between Manual and Electric Cutters

-The main differences between a manual and electric cutter really comes down to the power.
-An electric cutter is perfect for a larger scale job, so it’s naturally more powerful in order to cut thicker, heavier tiles.
-These powerful cutters are perfect for any large construction job and are commonly used around residential areas for cutting floor tiles.
-While manual cutters are still strong enough for basic jobs, they will lack the power needed to cut industrial grade thicker tiles and materials.
-Manual cutters are great for a backyard project or if you want to cut new tiles for your shower, but for a larger job they will prove to be more laborious than you need.
-This will wear down your muscle power quicker, as a manual cutter isn’t made to be used for long periods of time.
+The main difference between a manual and an electric cutter is power.
+An electric cutter is perfect for large-scale jobs as it provides more power to cut thicker, heavier tiles.
+These powerful cutters are perfect for any large construction job and are commonly used for residential projects.
+While manual cutters are strong enough for basic jobs, they lack the power to cut industrial-grade tiles and materials.
+Manual tile cutters are suitable for small backyard projects or cutting new tiles for your shower.
+Larger projects require extra labor and will exhaust muscle power faster as manual cutters aren’t suitable for extended usage.

 Top 7 Best Manual Tile Cutters

-This multipurpose manual tile cutter is great for most ceramic and porcelain tiles that are up to 28-inches in length.
-It’s made with an aluminum alloy base and has sturdy rubber pads for stability while cutting.
-It’s also got chrome-plated rail bars along with ball bearing slides for a smoother scoring process.
+This multipurpose manual tile cutter is great for most ceramic and porcelain tiles up to 28-inches in length.
+It’s made with an aluminum alloy base and uses sturdy rubber pads for stability while cutting.
+The chrome-plated rail bars and ball-bearing slides both provide for a smoother scoring process.

-Since the ball bearing cutting wheel is coated with titanium, you can be assured of durability and long-lasting performance.
-The wheel itself can be adjusted to four different heights, and the bicycle grip handle facilitates easier repeat cutting and helps with minimizing fatigue.
-It’s a great all-round manual tile cutter that provides a solid performance.
+Since the ball bearing cutting wheel is coated with titanium, you can be assured of its durability and long-lasting performance.
+The wheel can be adjusted to four different heights, and the bicycle grip handle facilitates easier repetitive cutting while minimizing fatigue.
+It’s a great, all-around manual tile cutter that provides solid performance.

 - Heavy rubber pads facilitate stability while cutting